 Independently, Fenzi and Nguyen [FN23] extended a commitment scheme introduced by Wee and Wu [WW23b] to efficiently prove polynomial evaluations with a split-and-fold approach from FRI [BBHR18a].
 The authors pick an exponential-sized challenge space, which results in negligible soundness error in one-shot.
 As a downside, due to the enormous norm growth of extracted witnesses along with slack, which has direct influence on the proof system modulus and other lattice parameters, [FN23] only manages to achieve quasi-polylogarithmic proof and verifier complexity.
-Also, their scheme inherits several practical inefficiencies from [WW23b], i.e. common reference string (CRS) and committing time that are undesirably large, as they are quadratic in the degree of the committed polynomial.
-Further, the binding property of the commitment scheme relies on the non-standard Power-Ring-BASIS (PRISIS) assumption, which was not reduced to more well-understood lattice problems.
+Also, their scheme inherits several practical inefficiencies from [WW23b], i.e. a common reference string (CRS) and committing time that are undesirably large, as they are quadratic in the degree of the committed polynomial.
+Further, the binding property of the commitment scheme relies on the non-standard Power-Ring-BASIS (PRISIS) assumption2, which did not feature a reduction from more well-understood lattice problems.